AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 <a name="demo4"></a>
 ## Guided/Independent Practice: Variables (15 mins)

-> Instructor Note: Make sure your students have the starter and solution code that was distributed in the beginning of class.
-During this demo you will be walking students through Part 1 of the "Variables" project.
-Starter code has been provided! **Students will complete Part 2 on their own.** Students should type in their answers directly into the ```main.js``` file and use the console to test their answers.
+> Instructor Note: First, share this link with students and ask them to click on "View Raw" to download the starter code: https://github.com/generalassembly-studio/javascript-101-cwe-materials/blob/master/curriculum/02-materials/starter-code/starter-code.zip.
+Be sure to walk students through opening the starter code.
+During this demo you will be walking students through Part 1 of the "Variables" project. **Students will complete Part 2 on their own.** Students should type in their answers directly into the ```main.js``` file and use the console to test their answers.

 Now it's your turn!
-Take a look at the starter code [here](starter-code/variables-code-along)!
+Let's open the starter code in Sublime, located [here](https://github.com/generalassembly-studio/javascript-101-cwe-materials/blob/master/curriculum/02-materials/starter-code/starter-code.zip).

+Try part one with me!

 #### Part 1

 - Declare a variable with the name "score".
 Assign it the value 3.
 (Solution: `var score = 3;`)
 - Update the value of score.
 The new value should be 6.
 (Solution: `score = 6;`)
 - Use console.log to print out the value of score.
 (Solution: `console.log(score);`)

+Now, try the rest on your own.

 #### Part 2